 High Temperatures

-High temperatures produced by the welding arc can contribute to dangerous working conditions.
-Welders face significant burn risks from fire given the necessary high temperatures and amount of chemicals involved in the welding process.
+High temperatures generated by the welding arc can create dangerous working conditions.
+Welders face significant burn risks from fire, given the necessary high temperatures and amount of chemicals involved in the welding process.
 Molten metal and hot slags also present significant burn risks.
-Hot sparks and flying metal pieces can present an additional safety risk for workers.
-Debris landing in a welder’s eye or penetrating the ear canal can cause irreparable damage affecting the welder’s vision or hearing for the rest of their lives.
+Hot sparks and flying metal can pose an additional safety risk to workers.
+Debris landing in a welder’s eye or penetrating the ear canal can cause irreparable damage, affecting the welder’s vision or hearing for the rest of their lives.

 Compensation for Injured Workers

-Welding accidents can result in serious injuries requiring years of medical treatment and result in an ability to return to work.
+Welding accidents can result in serious injuries requiring years of medical treatment and may result in an inability to return to work.
 Significant medical expenses and lost wages can place great financial stress on families caring for an injured worker.
 Employers who fail to provide a safe working environment for their workers may face liability when a workplace injury takes place.
-The first step in determining whether compensation may be available for a workplace injury is to contact an experienced Wilmington work accident lawyer to discuss your case.
+The first step in determining whether compensation may be available for a workplace injury is to contact a Delaware work accident lawyer to discuss your case.

-Wilmington Work Accident Lawyers at Rhoades & Morrow Assist Workers Injured in Welding Accidents
+Rhoades & Morrow Assists Workers Injured in Welding Accidents in Delaware

-If you or a loved one has suffered injuries in a welding accident, the experienced Wilmington work accident lawyers at Rhoades & Morrow can help you receive the maximum amount of compensation for your injuries.
-Our offices are conveniently located in Wilmington, Bear, and Milford, Delaware to serve work accidents victims throughout the state, including the areas of Elsmere and Seaford.
-To schedule a free consultation today, call us at 302-407-0827 or submit an online inquiry form.
+If you or a loved one has suffered injuries in a welding accident, the experienced work accident lawyers at Rhoades & Morrow can help you receive the maximum amount of compensation for your injuries.
+Our offices are conveniently located in Wilmington, Newark, Milford, and Lewes to serve work accident victims throughout the state, including Elsmere and Seaford.
+Contact Rhoades & Morrow today to schedule a free consultation.